"""Abstract base class for manifest parsers (workspaces and tasks)."""

 platforms = sorted({env.platform for env in envs})

-# Per-platform specs as ``{name: suffix}`` dicts symmetric with
+# Per-platform specs as ``{name: manifest value}`` dicts symmetric with

-# a PyPI entry is not a valid PEP 508 string (e.g. the
+# When a PyPI entry is not a valid PEP 508 string (e.g. the

 # ``"requests*"`` that